Georg Rimpler

-Georg Rimpler (born 1636, died 1683) was a German military engineer.
+Georg Rimpler (born c.
+1636, died 1683) was a German military engineer.
 A well-travelled engineer, Rimpler served in a number of European armies before being appointed Chief Engineer of the Holy Roman Empire in 1681.
 He was killed during the 1683 Siege of Vienna.

 Biography

 Rimpler was born Georg Rümpler in Leisnig, Electorate of Saxony, in either 1634, 1635, or 1636.
 The son of a butcher, Rimpler pursued a military career and joined the Swedish Army at the age of 20.
 Initially serving as a musketeer, Rimpler fought during the 1656 Siege of Riga and later took an interest in military fortifications.
 During the 1660s he received an education in Nuremberg, studying under German mathematician Georg Gork.

 In 1669 Rimpler accompanied a detachment of Swedish soldiers to Candia, a Venetian possession which was then in the final year of a 20-year long siege by the Ottoman Empire.
 Rimpler drew inspiration from the effectiveness of the Venetian defenses, and upon his return to mainland Europe wrote several papers about siege warfare.
 He also continued his foreign military service, advising the Dutch army against the French.

 Rimpler wrote about and designed a series of hypothetical fortifications, though these were often discarded by potential clients as too expensive.
 Rimpler notably favored casemate walls over ramparts, having seen the former's effectiveness at Candia, an increasingly unpopular viewpoint among his contemporaries.
 Rimpler was also a strong proponent of combining static defenses with more mobile units, believing that fortifications, land and sea units should be positioned so they could mutually support one another.
 Rimpler rarely wrote down his designs on paper, memorizing them instead, and was noted by contemporaries as being a more effective practical leader than a military theorist.